abogdanov59-sketch/-ifc/README.md

 # IFC to GLB Conversion Service

 This project provides a Kotlin (Ktor) web service that accepts IFC uploads and converts them to GLB using an in-process JNI bridge.
-The native layer is intentionally lightweight in this repository and produces a placeholder GLB artefact.
-Integrating the full IfcOpenShell toolchain requires updating the native build to link against the IfcOpenShell and OCCT libraries inside the Docker image.
+The service bundles a native integration of the IfcOpenShell geometry toolkit and performs the conversion without spawning external command line tools.

 ## Features

 - **Single REST endpoint** `POST /convert` for uploading IFC files using `multipart/form-data`.
-- Conversion is delegated to a JNI bridge (`libifcglb_jni.so`).
+- Conversion is delegated to a JNI bridge (`libifcglb_jni.so`) that uses the IfcOpenShell C++ API and its built-in glTF serializer.
-- Native converter writes a minimal GLB file to the configured `/data/out` directory.
+- Geometry options (units, tolerance, vertex welding, inclusion of properties, and level of detail) are configurable per request.
-- Dockerfile and docker-compose configuration for containerised builds.
+- Dockerfile and docker-compose configuration for containerised builds that compile IfcOpenShell and its dependencies from source.
 - Optional `GET /health` endpoint for service health checks.

 ## Project structure